CHAPTER B:

 Resources

-Sanctions and Counter-terrorism Measures
+Sanctions and Counter terrorism Measures

 The implementation of sanctions and counter-terrorism measures targeting local actors by the host State, donors or other States can have an important impact on humanitarian operations and access.
 Sanctions regimes may prohibit or require authorization (‘licences’) for certain humanitarian activities, or for the export of items and services necessary to humanitarian operations (which often entails lengthy, cumbersome and complex procedures).
 Humanitarian organizations and private partners may incur heavy penalties in case of aid diversion to sanctioned entities.
 As a result, private sector organizations (including banks) may be reluctant to provide services in support of humanitarian operations in countries affected by sanctions.
 Donors and, in some instances, host States have adopted a zero-tolerance policy on aid diversion to sanctioned groups and individuals (including through funding cuts, no-contact policies with certain groups, requests for information on beneficiaries, beneficiary vetting or prohibitions on implementing programmes in certain areas).